quincy928/BDB-2023/README.md

 <img src="images/rf_roc.png" alt="Alt Text" width="250" height="200"> <img src="images/xg_roc.png" alt="Alt Text" width="250" height="200"> <img src="images/ada_roc.png" alt="Alt Text" width="250" height="200">

+Moreover, our analysis revealed considerable variability in feature importances across different models.
+Notably, the speed of the ballcarrier consistently emerged as one of the top five most influential features in both the Random Forest and XGBoost models.
+This finding aligns with our previous observations of a subtle linear relationship between ballcarrier speed and yards after contact.
+Another noteworthy feature is the distance when the ball is received, which exhibited significant importance in both the XGBoost and Random Forest models.

+Interestingly, the count of defenders in the box emerged as a feature of interest across multiple models, demonstrating unexpectedly high importance in our AdaBoost model.
+This observation warrants further investigation to better understand its impact on the predictive performance of the models and its relevance to the outcome variable.

 ## Potential Sources of Error

 1. **Undersampling of Minority Class:**